MailTape/MailTape-v1/_posts/2020-06-14-Klo-Pelgag.md

 # Klô Pelgag's selection

-## Rufus Wainwright - Cigarettes and chocolate milk
+## Rufus Wainwright - Cigarettes and Chocolate Milk
 Klô Pelgag: **"**Recently, I have created a morning playlist of carefully selected songs.
 Songs that would, in my opinion, perfectly embrace this particular time of day: the morning.
 In this playlist, this song by Rufus always makes an immediate effect on me.
 It makes me want to get up with my coffee and sing the (little-known) lyrics.
 Rufus' songs have that 'musical comedy' side, he always seems to be -on the edge of a big cliff with waves crashing on the rock, arms in the air- when he sings.**"**

 ## Elliot Smith - Angeles